Key Ideas

 1. Women played critical roles in the Spanish conquest of the Americas.

-2. Spanish and Native women in the Spanish colonies found many ways to challenge and subvert the patriarchy of Spanish colonial society.
+2. Women in the Spanish colonies found many ways to challenge and subvert the patriarchy of Spanish colonial society.

-3. Native women played a proactive role in tribal responses to Spanish colonization.
+3. Indigenous women played a proactive role in tribal responses to Spanish colonization.

 4. The cruelties of the encomienda and enslavement systems fell particularly hard on women.